ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 The architecture of a Spark cluster is as follows:
 ![spark-cluster-overview](https://spark.apache.org/docs/latest/img/cluster-overview.png)

-Using Spark's barrier mode, we intend to represent each Ray worker node as a long-running Spark task where the Ray worker node has the same set of resources as the Spark task.
-Multiple Spark tasks can run on a single Spark worker node, which means that multiple Ray worker nodes can run on a single Spark worker node.
+We intend to represent each Ray worker node as a long-running Spark task in which Ray worker nodes have the same set of resources as the Spark task initiating each of the Ray workers.
+Multiple tasks can be run on a single Spark worker node, meaning that multiple Ray worker nodes can run on a single Spark worker node.
 Finally, we intend to run the Ray head node on the Spark driver node with a fixed resource allocation.

 Note that if multiple ray-node-per-spark-worker issues occur (whether due to shared object store location for workers, dashboard visualization confusion, or other unforeseen issues), the implementation